yulingyou/social_network/posts_repository_recipe.md

-# user_accounts Model and Repository Classes Design Recipe
+# posts Model and Repository Classes Design Recipe

 _Copy this recipe template to design and implement Model and Repository classes for a database table._